 Meteorologists call these record temperatures, but visitors from northern states call it, “the raging fires of Hell.”
 Of course, to most Georgians, talk of the high temperatures was greeted with a shrug and a snarky “just wait ’til August.”

 As anyone who has grown up in Georgia will tell you, the heat is actually bearable to natives.
 Most of us have come to terms with the thermometer and find that the high temps can be quite pleasant.
 The humidity, on the other-hand will singe the hairs off your arms the second you make contact with the outdoors.
 The web series “It’s A Southern Thing,” even devoted a video to southern humidity.
 Here it is if you haven’t seen it:

 As you can see, humidity here is extreme and when you couple that with the high temperatures, Georgia summers can be brutal.
 If you’re not a Georgia native or if you’re planning to visit the state sometime between now and September, here are a few tips to help you stay cool in the midst of what is going to feel like a firestorm.

 It is a known fact that Atlanta’s favorite elixir is able to set up an arctic blast of relief inside your body when sipped at the right temperature on a hot day.
 The right temperature, according to experts at Coca-Cola is between 34 and 38 degrees.
 Of course, you don’t need experts to tell you what your taste buds and your body already know.

 Georgia summers bring this ideal temperature out even more.
 The hotter it gets outside the better that chilled cola feels on the inside.
-If you are able to serve yourself a Coke at the ideal temperature, you can also stick your head in that refrigerator for a couple of minutes while you’r getting your drink.
+If you are unable to serve yourself a Coke at the ideal temperature, you can also stick your head in that refrigerator for a couple of minutes.
 That’s always a good way to cool down.